GeorgeKenn/SocialFi-veToken/README.md

 # SocialFi-veToken
 A SocialFi platform leveraging the veToken model for sustainable creator-fan engagement.

-# SocialFi veToken Platform

-A SocialFi platform leveraging the veToken model for sustainable creator-fan engagement.

 ## Features
 - Token locking and governance
 - Creator revenue distribution